realityforge/replicant-example/README.md

   - Remove BuildingDataLoaded Event
 * Consider stopping the propagation of attribute change messages on initial add of entity.
 * Inline bulk loads so that they are part of packet layer and are sequenced correctly.
+* Rework the graph Encode so that it can handle the scenario where the same object is encountered twice in graph traversal.
 * create generic server-side subscription handler for all these top level components.
 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.
 * Create a PacketManager that manages the sequencing and control flow associated with connections.